Discerning Dog Dermatitis: Reasons and a Remedy for Rashes

 Seborrhea is a skin condition causing scaly, flaky, red, and itchy skin.
 It occurs due to an abnormal level of keratin production - a protein that forms skin, nails, and hair.

 Seborrhea comes in two forms: seborrhea sicca (dry) and seborrhea oleosa (oily), though many dogs with this kind of dermatitis have both forms.
-Possible symptoms can include a dry, lackluster coat, dandruff, odorous, greasy skin, rough and scaly skin lesions, and large amounts of earwax and ear debris.
+Possible symptoms can include a dry, lackluster coat, excessive dandruff, odorous, greasy skin, rough and scaly skin lesions, and large amounts of earwax and ear debris.

 There is no specific treatment for primary seborrhea, but there are ways to help mange it.
 Treating secondary seborrhea technically involves finding and treating its underlying cause.
 Some general forms of managing seborrhea include Omega-3 supplements, shampoos, sprays, corticosteroids, and antibiotics/anti-fungals to counter secondary infections.